 Spray Penetrating Oil

 Before attempting removal, spray some penetrating fluid on the threads and let it soak for a while.

-The internal ear elbow is usually the cause for most of the leaks.
+The internal ear elbow is usually the cause of most of the leaks.
 You can replace this with a simple piece of piping.
-Usually 0.5-inch pipe works well.
+Usually, a 0.5-inch pipe works well.
 Solder the piece together and reinstall the shower arm.